talwat/pap/README.md

 ## Contributing

 Anyone is welcome to contribute, and if someone can port pap to various package managers, it would be greatly appreciated.

+If you want more info about how to contribute, take a look at [CONTRIBUTING.md](CONTRIBUTING.md)

+If you like pap, feel free to [star it on github](https://github.com/talwat/pap), or [vote for it on the AUR](https://aur.archlinux.org/packages/pap).

 ## Dependencies